insertokername/custom-authlib/docs/django/2/openid-connect.rst

 ====================

 .. meta::
-    :description: How to create an OpenID Connect server in Django with Authlib.
+    :description: How to create an OpenID Connect server in Django with insertokname-authlib.
         And understand how OpenID Connect works.

 OpenID Connect 1.0 are built custom grant types and grant extensions.
 You need to read the Authorization Server chapter at first.

-.. module:: authlib.oauth2.rfc6749.grants
+.. module:: insertokname-authlib.oauth2.rfc6749.grants
     :noindex:

 Looking for OpenID Connect Client?
 Head over to :ref:`django_client`.